gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 For running the HOP Command Line Tool two programs are required:

 * `Babashka <https://github.com/babashka/babashka>`_ is a fast
   starting native Clojure interpreter, and it's leveraged by HOP for running the Command Line Tool.
 * `OpenSSL <https://www.openssl.org/>`_ provides cryptographical
   capabilities to the HOP Command Line Tool.
-It's used to safely store credentials, and to run other crypto operations like creating self-signed SSL certificates.
+In HOP it's used to safely store credentials, and to run other crypto operations like creating self-signed SSL certificates.

 Install Babashka
 ++++++++++++++++